ipekhondi/CTIS487-Final-Project/README.md

-# FinalProject - Android Notes Application
+# FinalProject - Android Notes Application - MediDoor

 This is an Android application developed as a final project for the CTIS487 course.
 The app is structured using Kotlin and follows modern Android development practices.
 It likely features components such as activities, background workers, and animations.